NowYouKnowProgramming/webdev-learning-materials/src/pages/common/learning_to_learn.md

 layout: ../../layouts/MainLayout.astro
 ---

-## Free courses about efficient learning
+## Free content about efficient learning

 - [How To Learn Any New Programming Skill Fast - YouTube: Web Dev Simplified](https://youtu.be/CJJtA1NTqN4)
 - [The Growth Mindset](https://www.youtube.com/watch?v=-71zdXCMU6A)